ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/11-testing-custom-events.md

 date: 2018-08-24T10:53:26-05:00
 ---

 In the previous section, we discussed using XUnit's `Assert.Raises<T>` to test generic events (events declared with the `EventHandler<T>` generic).
-However, this approach does not work with non-generic events, like `PropertyChanged` and `NotifyCollectionChanged`.
+However, this approach does not work with non-generic events, like `PropertyChanged` and `CollectionChanged`.
 That is why XUnit provides an `Assert.PropertyChanged()` method.
-Unfortunately, it does not offer a corresponding test for `NotifyCollectionChanged`.
+Unfortunately, it does not offer a corresponding test for `CollectionChanged`.
 So to test for this expectation we will need to write our own assertions.

 To do that, we need to understand how assertions in the XUnit framework work.
 Essentially, they test the truthfulness of what is being asserted (i.e. two values are equal, a collection contains an item, etc.).
 If the assertion is not true, then the code raises an exception - specifically, a `XunitException` or a class derived from it.
 This class provides a `UserMessage` (the message you get when the test fails) and a `StackTrace` (the lines describing where the error was thrown).
 With this in mind, we can write our own assertion method.
 Let's start with a simple example that asserts the value of a string is "Hello World":